pcdshub/nabs/docs/source/plans.rst

 ==============
-The ``bluesky`` module features a ``plan mutator`` concept, which allows us to intercept messages and modify what execution instructions the run engine recieves.
+The ``bluesky`` module features a ``plan mutator`` concept, which allows us to intercept messages and modify what execution instructions the run engine receives.
 In this way, we can "magically" include DAQ support in any existing ``bluesky`` plan in a standardized way.

 See :ref:`Preprocessors API` for the various magic methods we use to